+Hi, y’all.
 Welcome to my website.
 I am an Honors Faculty Fellow at Barrett, The Honors College at Arizona State University.
-I am also a Faculty Affiliate at the Center for Biology and Society, the Consortium for Science, Policy and Outcomes, the Department of Management at the W.P.
-Carey School of Business, and the PhD Program in the Human and Social Dimensions of Science and Technology.
+I am also a Faculty Affiliate at the Center for Biology and Society and the School for the Future of Innovation in Society.
 Here you will find links to published works, descriptions of works in progress, past and current syllabi, and my CV.

 My overall research program seeks to explore the role of corporations in shaping normative debates and decision-making in science and technology.
-You can read the abstract of my next research program in the Works in Progress section.
+However, my research interests are wide-ranging, and you can read about them in the Works in Progress section.